Which implant and which operation?

 The lower part of the breast will often drop after pregnancy and weight loss.
 An implant can fill out the volume but once all has settled the degree of droop will still be there.

-If you want to address the droop then a ‘breast lift’ will be needed with or without implants.
-However you may not want scars.
-Occasionally we can compromise with a tall anatomical implant that fills out the the bottom of the breast as well as the empty upper breast, so avoiding the ‘tennis ball in a sock’ look that can happen if we use a round implant.
+If you want to address the droop then a ‘breast lift’ will be needed with or without implants, however you may not want scars.
+Occasionally we can compromise with a tall anatomical implant that fills out the bottom of the breast as well as the empty upper breast, avoiding the ‘tennis ball in a sock’ look that can happen if we use a round implant.

 A round implant used in breast droop, sitting low on the chest wall.
 If used a tall anatomical implant would have filled in the upper chest hollow and given a nicer result.